temcdrm/emthub/README.md

-# emthub
+# EMTHub:tm:
-Standards-based model building and validation for electromagnetic transient (EMT) studies of electric power systems, with a focus on inverter-based resources (IBR), e.g., wind, solar, and storage.
+Software and data schemas for standards-based model building and validation to perform electromagnetic transient (EMT) studies of electric utility power systems.
+The focus is on inverter-based resources (IBR), e.g., wind, solar, and storage, in electric utility systems.

 Copyright 2024, Meltran, Inc